 Legal and medical professionals requiring security will appreciate that the Olympus AS-9000 transcription system offers 256-bit AES Encryption.
 For example, the AS 9100 can playback encrypted files from Olympus digital recorders, which cannot be done with third-party transcription software.

 Why Should I Hire a Transcriptionist When I Can Use AI?

 You might want to hire a transcriptionist instead of using AI for a few reasons.

-First, AI transcription has improved in recent years but is still not as accurate as a human transcriber.
+Thanks to improvements in voice recognition, AI transcription has become more popular in recent years but, it is still not as accurate as a human transcriber.
 This is especially true if the audio quality is poor or there are multiple speakers.